nikogura/nikogura.com/NikOguraResumeShortForm.md

 * Specialty Application Development- Projects too sensitive or specialized for a general development team, or things that were deemed 'impossible'.

-* Designed, built and implemented encryption key management system used by mulitple users in multiple countries.
+* Authored Encryption Key management and delivery system used by multiple users in multiple countries.

-* Designed, build, and maintained encryption and tokenization system for PAN data in Merchant Acquiring systems.
+* Authored Encryption and Tokenization system for PAN (Primary Account Number) data in Merchant Acquiring systems.

 * Security Consultant for an Application Architecture team.